vinodkumarhs1962/skinspire_V2/Project_docs/Authentication/Authentication Docmentation.md

-# SkinSpire Authentication System Documentation
+# Skinspire Authentication System Documentation

 ## 1. Overview

-The SkinSpire Clinic Authentication System provides secure user authentication and session management for the Hospital Management System.
+The Skinspire Clinic Authentication System provides secure user authentication and session management for the Hospital Management System.
 It is designed with security best practices, flexibility, and scalability in mind, supporting multi-tenant architecture with hospital-specific security configurations.

 ## 2. Architecture